Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Optimality

 For simple series network topology [Fig.~\ref{fig_seri}], the swapping protocol is responsible for entanglement transmission.
 What is the maximum of the final average $k$-concurrence [from Eq.~\eqref{eq_swap}]

 between A and B that can be obtained by the swapping protocol?
-And how does it compare with the deterministic series rule?
-This is answered by the following theorem. \begin{theorem} Given a simple series QN, compared with generic entanglement swapping protocols of probabilistic outcomes, the series rule (Table~\ref{table_qdet-rules}) produces the optimal average $G$-concurrence between A and B. \end{theorem} \begin{proof} It suffices to prove the theorem for two links $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$ in series.
-The nice properties of $\mathcal{S}(\boldsymbol{\lambda}_a, \boldsymbol{\lambda}_b)$ guarantee that the proof can be generalized to $n$ links.
+How does it compare with the deterministic series rule?
+This is answered by the following theorem. \begin{theorem} Given a simple series QN, compared with generic entanglement swapping protocols of probabilistic outcomes, the series rule (Table~\ref{table_qdet-rules}) produces the optimal average $G$-concurrence between A and B. \end{theorem} \begin{proof} It suffices to investigate two links $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$ in series.
+The proof can be easily generalized to $n$ links.

 Let $\{\mathbf{X}^{\alpha}\}$ denote a set of quantum measurements as used in the entanglement swapping protocol [Eq.~\eqref{eq_swap}].
 In general, given probability $p_\alpha$ and the corresponding $k$-concurrence $C^{\alpha}_k$ of outcome $\alpha$, the maximum average $k$-concurrence $\max_{\{\mathbf{X}^{\alpha}\}}\sum_\alpha p_\alpha C^{\alpha}_k$ is intractable, and the corresponding optimal $\{\mathbf{X}^{\alpha}\}$ should implicitly depend on $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$.
 However, this is not the case for $G$-concurrence.
-To see this, let $k=d$, then,
+To see this, let $k=d$; then,

-where the AM--GM inequality is used in the second last step and Eq.~\eqref{eq_povm} in the last step.
+where the AM--GM inequality is used in the second-to-last step and Eq.~\eqref{eq_povm} is used in the last step.
 Equation~\eqref{theorem_simple-series_2} indicates that the final average $G$-concurrence will never be greater than the product of the $G$-concurrences of $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$.

-This proof was originally given in Ref.~\cite{k-concurrence_g05}.
-As we can see, this is a very special result that comes from the unique feature of the multiplicity of determinants, which is not applicable to other $k$-concurrence monotones.
+{Note that this proof was originally given by Gour in Ref.~\cite{k-concurrence_g05}.
+The validity of the proof comes from the unique feature of the multiplicity of determinants, which is not applicable to other $k$-concurrence monotones~\cite{k-concurrence_g05}.
+A summary of the use of determinant-based entanglement measures compared with other probabilistic measures for certain QN topologies can be found in Ref.~\cite{QEP-detail_pcalw08}.}

 It remains to be shown that the equality in Eq.~\eqref{theorem_simple-series_2} holds for $\mathcal{S}(\boldsymbol{\lambda}_a,\boldsymbol{\lambda}_b)$.
 By Lemma~\ref{theorem_s_det},

 Thus,

 which completes the proof. \end{proof}